w3c/shacl/shacl-compact-syntax/grammar/README.md

 - https://github.com/GuntherRademacher/rr to produce "rail-road" diagrams, which make it easier to understand the grammars.

 Problems:
-- Unicode escapes in XText: https://github.com/GuntherRademacher/ebnf-convert/issues/8 .
+- DONE: Unicode escapes in XText: https://github.com/GuntherRademacher/ebnf-convert/issues/8 .
-  So we also saved `shaclc-XText-orig.xtext` in case we need to adapt it.
+  This was fixed 22-Mar-2024: build from source and use `build/distributions/ebnf-convert-0.68-SNAPSHOT-java11.zip/ebnf-convert.war`
 - Two problems in Jison: https://github.com/w3c/shacl/issues/48 .
   So we also saved `shaclc-Jison-orig.jison` in case we need to adapt it.